rbaltrusch/rbaltrusch/README.md

 ## Going forward

 1) Working on my second game at the moment (precision platformer using my custom made python game engine).
-1) Planning on expanding the currently very limited vocabulary of my custom scripting language [Natscript](https://github.com/rbaltrusch/python_interpreter).
+1) Planning on adding the finishing touches of my custom scripting language [Natscript](https://github.com/rbaltrusch/python_interpreter), as well as adding more tooling support and potentially improving the performance of the interpreter (probably by implementing a JIT compiler using LLVM).
-1) I suppose my [chess engine](https://github.com/rbaltrusch/chess_engine) could need a lot more work... :shrug:
+1) I suppose my [chess engine](https://github.com/rbaltrusch/chess_engine) could use a bit more performance work (and adding castling and en-passant)... :shrug:

 ## Bullet Sudoku